 ''Bruno was a student on the MA Community Psychology.
 Bruno’s work with Emmaus is an exemplar of the way that co-produced work between community organisations and university students can highlight and address key issues for marginalised groups in and around our city.
 Bruno was central in instigating and helping to coordinate a project which has been widely praised by a range of stakeholders and laid the foundations for a fruitful partnership between the university and key stakeholders seeking to work with homeless people in Brighton.
 As such, his performance on the course was outstanding.
-Bruno is now continuing and developing this piece of work on his PhD which I expect to be a very strong piece of work that has a significant part to play in conversations about homelessness in Brighton and beyond.'' - From a Principal Lecturer at the University of Brighton.
+Bruno is now continuing and developing this piece of work on his PhD which I expect to be a very strong piece of work that has a significant part to play in conversations about homelessness in Brighton and beyond.'' - From a Reader at the University of Brighton.

 Selected academic work:

 Dissensus and Conscientisation: Setting the scene for a deeper understanding of Participatory Action Research as a mechanism of disruption.
 Centre for Applied Philosophy, Politics and Ethics (CAPPE) 11th Annual Conference.

 Exploring Homelessness Under Austerity, British Psychological Society Community, Psychology Festival (2017).

 Homelessness in Times of Welfare Reforms: Exploring the Universal Basic Income to Reduce Homelessness in the UK, 17th BIEN Congress, Portugal | BIEN - Basic Income Earth Network (2017).